recoverysource/handbook/guide/hugo-themes.rst

 Modify Hugo Themes
 ==================

-This should focus on making changes :ref:`Our Template <template-about>`, rather than creating a new (sub)theme.
+This should focus on making changes :ref:`Our Template <template>`, rather than creating a new (sub)theme.